 1- The practises of Islam were first given to Abraham and his sons (Prayer, pilgrimage, obligatory charity, etc, see 21:73, 22:26-29).
 This took place long before the time of Muhammad.

 2- Across the ages, as normally happens, many of these rituals were corrupted and the element of idolising human messengers and saints crept in.
-All the practises were thus restored to their pristine purity in the Quran.
+All practises were thus restored to their pristine purity in the Quran.
 God also promised that the Quran will never be corrupted (15:9), thus all believers will always have access to the pure way of worshipping God.

-3- Muhammad and all believers were commanded to follow the creed of Abraham, which is defined in all verses which have the words "Millat Ibrahim" (creed of Abraham), as Monotheism and the refrain from associating partners with God (16:123).
+3- Muhammad and all believers were commanded to follow the creed of Abraham.
+The creed of Abraham (millat Ibrahim) is defined in all verses which contain this phrase as Monotheism.
+They were also commanded to refrain from associating any partners with God (16:123).
 See Millat Ibrahim.

 The need for different revelations at different times and for different people is justified by means of the following:

-3- We find that up until the advent of the industrial revolution and the fast travel era, the world was still a wide expanse of disjointed lands and peoples.
+3- We find that up until the advent of the industrial revolution and the fast travel era, the world was still just a wide expanse of disjointed lands and peoples.

 However, after the revelation of the Quran, there became no need for any further revelations.
-Not because the message of the Quran is much different from the message of the Torah or the Gospel, but because of the following reasons:
+Not because the message of the Quran is any different from the message of the Torah or the Gospel, but because of the following reasons: